-Sample daily schedule – Click on the link for a sample daily schedule.
-(Please note: This is based on previous years when our camp was 1 day shorter.)
+SAMPLE daily schedule – Click on the link for a sample daily schedule from a previous year.

 Here’s just a sampling of what attendees can expect at MWROC.
 Find out more and watch some great videos on our About Us page!